It is very common for the body to retain excess fat in areas of the… Read More

 Following surgery, patients will likely experience some swelling and bruising around the eyes, but these side effects typically subside after a week or two.
 Any potential discomfort should be able to be managed with medication, and cold compresses can help reduce swelling/bruising during recovery.
 Strenuous activities should be avoided for several weeks, but many daily routines can be resumed a few days after surgery.

+One of the major benefits of eyelid surgery is that the incisions necessary for the procedure are often very small and are placed in areas that are quite inconspicuous.
+This typically leads to residual scarring that is virtually undetectable.
 Dr. Lintner takes great care to place all incisions strategically, helping to limit any visible scars after surgery.
 Additionally, he can provide you with personalized post-op instructions to help minimize scarring and ensure the best possible results.

 How Much Does Eyelid Surgery Cost?